HashimThePassionate/javascript-mastery/03_program_structure/07_switch/readme.md

 }
 ```

+> Notice the intentional fall-through in the `switch` example where “sunny” leads to both `actionSunny()` and `actionCloudy()` if no `break` statement is added.

-## Important Note
+## ⚠️ Important Note on Using `switch`

-Be careful with `switch` statements—it is easy to forget a `break`, which will cause the program to execute code you do not want executed.
+`switch` statements require careful use of `break`.
+Missing a `break` results in “fall-through,” where the program continues to execute the next cases even if they don’t match, potentially causing unexpected behavior.

+> **Tip**: Add comments to indicate intentional fall-through when skipping the `break` to make your code more understandable for others (and yourself later on!).